 - Colour 1: Hex—9aa0a5, Benjamin Moore—Delray Gray, Dulux UK—Steel Symphony 3, Dulux Australia —Endless Dusk, Resene—Grey Chateau

-Colour 2: Hex—6c6958, Benjamin Moore—Castle Peak Gray, Dulux UK—10GY, Dulux Australia—Jungle Cloak, Resene—Chain Reaction
+- Colour 2: Hex—6c6958, Benjamin Moore—Castle Peak Gray, Dulux UK—10GY, Dulux Australia—Jungle Cloak, Resene—Chain Reaction

 - Colour 3: Hex—ce7ead, Benjamin Moore—Raspberry Moose, Dulux UK —Sexy Pink, Dulux Australia, Rose Shower, Resene—Hopskotch

-Colour 4: Hex—974364, Benjamin Moore—Berry Fizz, Dulux UK—40RR, Dulux Australia—Grand Poobah, Resene—Bordello
+- Colour 4: Hex—974364, Benjamin Moore—Berry Fizz, Dulux UK—40RR, Dulux Australia—Grand Poobah, Resene—Bordello

 - Colour 5: Hex—6e0122, Benjamin Moore—Caliente, Dulux UK—Red Stallion 1, Dulux Australia—Henna Red, Resene—Salsa

-So, I hope I have converted you or at least given you food for thought and if you are a lover of pink you should take a look at my Pinterest Board – Beautiful Pink – for heaps more inspiration.
+So, I hope I have converted you or at least given you food for thought and if you are a lover of pink you should take a look at my Pinterest Board – Pink Interiors – for heaps more inspiration.
 If you have used pink recently or have any questions at all, I would love to hear from you in the Comments section below.